• Skip to primary navigation

 Instructions

-Or place the paper cases onto a large plate.
-The cupcake baking tray simply makes it easier to fill each case with filling.
+Or if using a cupcake baking tray pop a cake case into each cup - this can make it easier to fill each case with the filling.

 • Place the cornflakes into a mixing bowl.

-• Break the dark chocolate into equal size chunks or squares and place into a small saucepan along with the vegan margarine and golden syrup.
+• Break the dark chocolate into equal size chunks and place into a small saucepan along with the margarine and golden syrup.

 • Over a low heat melt the chocolate, margarine and syrup together.